-25.16 Capital Cost Estimates
+22.16 Capital Cost Estimates

-All capital and operating cost estimates are within the range of AACE Class 3 guidelines, with an expected accuracy of -20% to +25%.
+All capital and operating cost estimates meet the requirements of S-K 1300 and AACE Class 3, with an expected accuracy of -20% to +25%.
 A contingency of <15% has been applied to capital cost estimates.
 All pricing is considered in Q1 2025 dollars.
 Inflation or escalation are not considered.